monsoonmaelstrom/book2/book2.md

 “Well, you all may as well sit down.”

-The sound of the chair legs sliding across the floor seems to echo within the space today.
+The sound of the chair legs scraping across the floor seems to echo within the space today.

 “Has my mother been to see you yet?”
 I ask her.